SUMMER SOFTBALL CAMPS AND SHOWCASES

 Former SHC shortstop Shea McDaniel (neé Blanchard) rejoined the SHC program as assistant coach in January 2018.
 Originally hailing from Breaux Bridge, La., and a 2011 graduate of Teurlings Catholic High School, McDaniel was a four-year starter for the Badgers form 2012-15 and played on the Badgers’ 2013 NAIA National Runner-Up team.
 She holds SHC season records for at-bats (233 in 2013) and fewest infield errors (0 in 2013) while also appearing on numerous of the school’s Top 10 career and season records lists.

-McDaniel earned a degree in Communication Arts from SHC and served as a softball graduate assistant coach in 2016.
-She is currently pursuing an MBA at Spring Hill and resides in Saraland with her husband, Bryson McDaniel.
+McDaniel earned a degree in Communication Arts and a Masters of Business Administration from SHC and served as a softball graduate assistant coach in 2016.
+She resides in Saraland with her husband, Bryson McDaniel and daughter Ada Gray McDaniel.